Kalyan Chaubey: Political career

 In 2015, he turned to politics and joined the Bhartiya Janata Party (BJP).
-He was nominated by the BJP as its candidate for the Krishnanagar (Lok Sabha constituency) in the 2019 Indian general election but lost to Mahua Moitra of the All India Trinamool Congress (AITC).
-In 2021, he contested as a BJP candidate for the Maniktala constituency in the 2021 West Bengal Legislative Assembly election where he lost to Sadhan Pandey of the AITC.
+He was nominated by the BJP as its candidate for the Krishnanagar (Lok Sabha constituency) in the 2019 Indian general election but lost to Mahua Moitra of the Trinamool Congress (TMC).
+In 2021, he contested as a BJP candidate for the Maniktala constituency in the 2021 West Bengal Legislative Assembly election where he lost to Sadhan Pandey of the TMC.
 In 2024, he again contested from the same constituency in the bypolls after the death of Pandey.
 However, he lost by a huge margin to the widowed wife, Supti Pandey, who polled nearly 4 times the votes of Chaubey.

 Personal life

 Kalyan Chaubey is the son-in-law of former longtime Mohan Bagan general secretary Anjan Mitra.